 All of the bathrooms in the school will be cleaned more frequently on a specific rotation built upon when the students in that area have recess and lunch or use the area with frequency.

-Students in Grades 1 through 8 are required to wear a non-medical or cloth mask (that covers the nose and mouth) while indoors with the exception of when they are eating or drinking and this requirement applies to both public and private schools.
+All students are required to wear a medical mask (that covers the nose and mouth) while indoors with the exception of when they are eating or drinking and this requirement applies to both public and private schools.

 All faculty and staff must also wear a mask when indoors.